 And if you don’t finish one project, schedule an hour some evening or for the following Saturday.
 Or if you unexpectedly find yourself with 30 minutes one evening, and you don’t know what to do next, look at what you didn’t get done on that Saturday you’d set aside.

 Here’s another thought for you which will strike some as revolutionary.
 Do what you feel like doing.
-Here’s one small example of how that worked for me a few days ago.
+Here’s one small example of how that worked for me one day.

 After lunch I needed to get back to work on this site.
 But I didn’t feel like it.
 I noticed a seed catalog I’d been meaning to finish looking at.
 A night or two before, I started filling out a seed order, but I got interrupted by a phone call.